chrismainey/Text_Mining_NHS_Incident_Reports/README.md

 <!-- badges: end -->

 This repo is my talk and examples for BirminghamR Apr-2020.

 It discusses my PhD work on analysing the NHS national incident reporting data, specifically the section on text mining.

 We will look at some of the concepts of the `tidytext` package by Julia Silge and David Robinson, and use one of Julia’s examples, adapted from
 <https://github.com/juliasilge/sherlock-holmes> , to give us an idea of
 how it works.

 Sign up on meetup using:
 <https://www.meetup.com/BirminghamR/events/269045509/>

-Work in progress\!